Business Retirement Plans

 - Turning business assets into retirement assets

-We implement and oversee retirement plans for small and large businesses.
+We implement and oversee business retirement plans for small and large businesses.
 By providing the right plans for your business, we meet with employees to create an individualized plan to meet their investment objectives.
-Contact us to discuss setting up one of the following for your business: SIMPLE IRA, SEP IRA, 401(k), 403(b), 457, or a defined contribution plan.
+Contact us to discuss setting up one of the following for your business, a SIMPLE IRA, SEP IRA, 401(k), 403(b), 457, or defined contribution plan.

-SEP IRA: A simplified employee pension (SEP) is a retirement plan that an employer or self-employed individual can establish.
-The employer is allowed a tax deduction for contributions made to the SEP plan and makes contributions to each eligible employee’s SEP IRA on a discretionary basis.
+A simplified employee pension (SEP) is a retirement plan that an employer or self-employed individual can establish.
+The employer is allowed a tax deduction for contributions made to the SEP plan and contributes to each eligible employee’s SEP IRA on a discretionary basis.

-457 Plan: A type of non-qualified, tax-advantaged, deferred-compensation retirement plan that is available for governmental and certain non-governmental employers in the United States.
-The employer provides the plan and the employee defers compensation into it on a pre-tax basis.
+A type of non-qualified, tax-advantaged, deferred-compensation retirement plan available for governmental and certain non-governmental employers in the United States.
+The employer provides the plan, and the employee defers compensation into it on a pre-tax basis.

-Defined-Contribution Plan: A retirement plan in which a certain amount or percentage of money is set aside each year by a company for the benefit of each of its employees.
-The defined-contribution plan places restrictions that control when and how each employee can withdraw these funds without penalties
+A retirement plan in which a certain amount or percentage of money is set aside each year by a company for the benefit of each of its employees.
+The defined-contribution plan places restrictions that control when and how each employee can withdraw these funds without penalties.